 I would love to see legislation to take the dying process in our country out of the hands of Corporate America.

-Dying should be tended to in the arms and hearts of nonprofit hospice providers, for-profit providers who place patients as primary stakeholders, and the emerging Doula Movement within Palliative Care.
+Dying should be tended to in the arms and hearts of nonprofit hospice providers, for-profit providers who place patients as primary stakeholders, and the emerging doula movement.

 “We do not find our own center, it finds us.
 The body is in the soul.
 It is both the place of contact and the place of surrender.”
 Author Richard Rohr.
 What the Mystics Know, 2015.